mDIS For System Administrators (SAs)

 Most likely, an end user encounters mDIS by opening a web page.
 See the top of the left side of the following diagram, showing the mDIS implementation technologies and the mDIS client-server architecture:

-mDIS High Level Architecture
+mDIS High-Level Architecture

 mDIS Build System

-Yii migrations and other CLI commands with the yii tool are also used during the installation and configuration process.
-(Not shown in the figure.). yii is a lightweight Symfony 5 Console (opens new window) app, and follows conventions used in the wider PHP community.
+is a lightweight Symfony 5 Console application and follows conventions used in the wider PHP community.

 Frontend